 - In rare cases, you could be required to pay a Federal Recapture Tax if you sell your home within the first nine years, AND earn a profit, AND your income exceeds the designated Federal Recapture Tax Income at the time of sale.
 Should you fall into this category, you may be reimbursed by CHFA for the taxes paid if you complete and file the required forms.
 Consult a tax professional if you have questions on the Recapture Tax.

 Targeted Area Exception

-If you have owned a home in the past three years, you may still be eligible if you plan to purchase in an area of the state targeted for revitalization, known as a Targeted Area, which are communities targeted by the federal government for revitalization.
+If you are not a first-time homeowner, you may still be eligible for a CHFA loan if you plan to purchase in an area of the state targeted for revitalization, known as a Targeted Area.
 CHFA will waive the income limit for eligible applicants purchasing in Targeted Areas who are not applying for Downpayment Assistance or using one of the following programs: HFA Preferred™, HFA Advantage® or CHFA CALP loan funding.

 - Existing – Single Family

 - New Construction – (Statewide Single Family / 2 unit eligible in Targeted Areas only)

 - 2 – 4 units (existing & occupied as residential for the past 5 years)

 - Condominiums (FNMA & FHA approved – Includes 2-4 unit projects)